 In Figure 1, we illustrate the evolution of experimenting subjects divided by all subjects across all games and all subjects.
-The share of experimenting subjects before a first break-through or the end of a game, whichever arrived first, is indicated at each unit of calendar time.
+More precisely, the share of experimenting subjects, before their risky arm was revealed to be good or the game ended, whichever happened first, is indicated at each unit of calendar time.
 The denominator, accounting for all subjects still playing, decreases as calendar time progresses and individual action choices gain in relative weight.
 This is captured by a color gradient, which highlights the evolution of subjects still actively playing (many = red to few = green).
 The theoretical predictions of both the optimal single-agent solution and the best PBE are included according to group size.
 These have a bang-bang structure, with a cut-off at the point in time at which the belief threshold $p_1^$ would be reached if players adhered to the theoretical prediction, for any n.